AntonioXicali101/Laboratorio_LRT4102/Lab1/Reporte_1.md

 ```

-The program stores data for at least six operators in a list, where each operator has a name, hourly wage, and hours worked.
-It then
-iterates through the list, calculating each operator's total pay by multiplying their hourly wage by their hours worked.
-Finally, it
+This program defines a list of workers, each containing a name, hourly wage, and total hours worked.
+It then iterates over the list to calculate each worker’s total payment (wage per hour multiplied by hours worked) and prints out the result for each.
-prints each operator's name along with their corresponding total pay.

 ## Problem 4